odevnet/dulceAuth/README.md

     Logger::error($ex->getMessage(), $ex->getTraceAsString());
 }
 ```
 This causes the exception to be recorded in the file.
-By default, this file is located at **src/exceptions/logs/exceptions.log** and can be modified through the **EXCEPTIONS_LOG** constant in the config file.
+By default, this file is located at **logs/log_file.log** and can be modified through the *LOG_FILE* constant in the config file.

 # Register User
 ```register(string $name, string $email, string $password, array $options = [])```